 This module has been changed slightly to lengthen barbering to 2 weeks and is applicable for all students starting after September 2019.

 For more information see our Advanced Hair Artistry course.

-This final module takes place over 3 weeks, divided into 1 week of portfolio building for fashion looks and 2 weeks of filming prep and experience.
+This final module takes place over 3 weeks and covers all of the soft skills and business skills required to enter the work place.
+Divided into 1 week of portfolio building for fashion looks and 2 weeks of filming prep and experience.
 Professional photographers will photograph your fashion looks to build your personal portfolio, ready for use when you come to work in the industry.

 Finally, you’ll get individual feedback from your tutor before celebrating with a graduation and presentation of certificates recognising your hard work.

 For more information see our Portfolio Building and In-House Filming Project course.

 Please note we may occasionally change advertised tutors or vary the content of the course to suit the demands of the industry.